 - move of class for your child or the bully

 - whole school projects or assemblies on bullying

-If the bullying continues you can make a formal complaint in line with the school’s complaints procedure.
+You will need to allow time for the school to take action but if the bullying continues you can make a formal complaint in line with the school’s complaints procedure.
 This will generally be first to the headteacher and then to the governors of the school.